briansmith/crypto-bench/README.md

 * Not all implementations build and work on all platforms.
 And, some implementations requre manual configuration (e.g. building/installing some third-party C library) to work.
-The `cargo_all` scripts keep going on failure, so they'll build/test/benchmark whatever implementations actually work, and skip over the ones that don't.
-This would be difficult to acheive if all the benchmarks were in one crate.

 * Some implementations (*ring* and any of the crates that use OpenSSL) cannot (correctly) coexist in the same program because they define extern C symbols